garrandall/popular-music-data/tracks/clap-back-ja-rule.md

 I can't handle it, lower their manners
 To get they ass infront of my dick to dance, the bitch want more chance Catching hate from a glance, but I'm a giant
-These niggaz is mere ants, I'll stomp 'em wit his thang Give bitches the back hand, pimp shit, it's not realistic The game is helpless, let's not get it twisted
+These niggas is mere ants, I'll stomp 'em wit his thang Give bitches the back hand, pimp shit, it's not realistic The game is helpless, let's not get it twisted
 I'm young, wrapped, and gifted, but still at the bottom